 An equity crowdfunding campaign gives founders an opportunity to promote their business to potential investors who can potentially change the future of a business or brand.

-When embarking on an equity crowdfunding campaign, there are a number of different elements to consider to increase your chance of success (you can read some of them here).
+When embarking on an equity crowdfunding campaign, there are a number of different elements to consider to increase your chance of success.
 Of all these elements, a well-created campaign video is one of the most important.
 But what does that mean?
 Here are some points to consider when scripting out, and producing, an equity crowdfunding video, along with some practical examples of Seedrs-funded campaign videos to bring the tips to life.

 Clearly outline what the business does within the first 15 seconds